 Adult Guardianship & Trusteeship

-The Adult Guardianship and Trusteeship Act empowers the Court of Queen’s Bench to appoint a person as a Guardian of another person, if that other person is mentally incapacitated or becomes mentally incapacitated.
+The Adult Guardianship and Trusteeship Act empowers the Court of Queen’s Bench to appoint a person as a Guardian of another person if that other person is mentally incapacitated or becomes mentally incapacitated.
 The guardian is usually a relative or close friend who is familiar with the adult in question.
-Sometimes, however, there is no close friend or family member and legislation allows for the appointment of the Public Guardian in certain situations.
-The Public Guardian is an office of the Provincial Government that only gets involved if there is no family member or other interested party who is appropriate or willing to take on the responsibility of being the guardian of the represented adult.
+In certain situations, however, there is no close friend or family member and legislation allows for the appointment of the Public Guardian.
+The Public Guardian is an office of the Provincial Government that only gets involved where there is no family member or other interested party who is appropriate or willing to take on the responsibility of being the guardian of the represented adult.

 Once appointed, a Guardian is empowered to make certain decisions on behalf of a represented adult.
 Depending on the situation, these decisions might include decisions about the adult’s participation in certain activities, consent regarding health care and decisions as to where the represented adult will live.

 Guardians cannot make decisions about anything related to financial matters unless they are also appointed as a Trustee of the represented adult.
 It is fairly typical for a Guardian to also be appointed Trustee of the represented adult.

 A Trusteeship concerns the financial matters of an adult who is incapacitated.
 In the case of an adult who is or becomes incapable of responsibly making their own financial decisions, someone must act as their Trustee.